MuroriM/parent-child-apps-communication-proof-of-concept/README.md

 3. Once both apps have started, go to `localhost:5000` on your web browser.

 4. Try out sending messages to display or alert between the two apps.
 Try out modifying the count on either app from the other app.

+## API

+The API for each app accepts an object inside the postMessage call.
+The object has the format `{functionName, {args}`, where `functionName` is the name of a function in the receiving API and `{args}` is an optional object which specifies the arguments to be run with that function, as key-value pairs.